ryanchi9170/Digital-Piano/README.md

 # Digital Piano

 ### Overview
 A digital piano created using the Tone.js library that has click and keyboard press functionality.
-Includes a preset melody that can be played.
+Includes a nostalgic preset melody from a classic video game that can be played back with a press of a button!

 ### How to run the app locally:
 1) Open your terminal in the downloaded repository.